esheldon/desdb/README.md

 DES files and database access

-recent changes:
-* have moved to using ~/.netrc for authentication for both database access and file downloads.

 News
 ----

+* have moved to using ~/.netrc for authentication for both database access and file downloads.
-A new patched version of cx_oracle and the oracle libraries for Mac OS X is available in the dependencies section (version 3).
+* A new patched version of cx_oracle and the oracle libraries for Mac OS X is available in the dependencies section (version 3).
 This version should work on 10.8

 Connection Class
 ------------------